 Working across the still and moving image, sculpture and painting, Maruschak creates objects which encapsulate narratives emerging from fragments often multiplied thousands of times.
 Her commitment to making drives her to push what her camera captures until she arrives at an abstract sensual representation - almost otherworldly.

-In just three years of practice her award-winning works are collected by museums and are part of over 50 solo and group photographic exhibitions, in nine countries.
-She has published four books; her Limited-Edition Art Book, TRANSFIGURATION, has been acquired by numerous private and public collections including Stanford University, Athenaeum, Columbia University, Thomas J. Dodd Research Center, and the Library of Congress.
-Maruschak collaborates with recognized international memory museums, lectures at international conferences (FORMAT 19 University of Derby, Why Remember?
-Sarajevo) and makes special guest appearances at photo festivals (PhotoVenezia and Palm Springs Photo Festival).
-The Governor General of Canada presented Maruschak with the Caring Canadian and Silver Medal for her work.
+In just three years of practice Maruschak’s works have been collected by museums, exhibited in many solo and group photographic exhibitions in nine countries.
+She is also a maker of fine books.
+Her most recent publication MARIA received the International Arsenal Book Festival’s Grand Prix (2019, Kyiv).
+Her Limited-Edition Art Book, TRANSFIGURATION, has been acquired by numerous private and public collections including Duke University, Stanford University, Athenaeum, Columbia University, Thomas J. Dodd Research Center, and the Library of Congress.
+Maruschak collaborates with recognized international memory museums, lectures at international conferences such as FORMAT 19 University of Derby (2019).
+She makes special guest appearances at photo festivals including PhotoVenezia (2018) and Palm Springs Photo Festival (2017).
+In 2014, The Governor General of Canada presented Maruschak with the Caring Canadian and Silver Medal Award for her work.

-Maruschak holds a MA in Ethnography and an MBA in International Management
+Maruschak holds a MA in Ethnography and an MBA in International Management.

 She spends her time between Alvena and Ottawa, Canada.